 In my tween years, my older brother took advantage of the decline of the 5th generation of gaming and bought a cheap PS1 from GameStop, with a small set of top of the line games.
 This included Final Fantasy 7 and 8, and Tomb Raider 3: The Adventures of Lara Croft.
-While the Final Fantasy games blew us away with their excellent storytelling and engrossing combat (timeless features regardless of the aged graphics), Tomb Raider was just confusing.
+While the Final Fantasy games blew us away with their excellent storytelling and engrossing combat, Tomb Raider was just confusing.
 There was little story to be seen and almost no instructions, so we spent most of our time getting lost, dying, and starting that same first level over and over.
 Saving the game was a mystery and the dark graphics made it easy to get lost, and although we expanded our PS1 library, we quickly let Tomb Raider 3 fall by the wayside and eventually traded it among a pile of other titles.

 In late 2013, talk of the new Tomb Raider reboot was all around.
 It was turning out to be a major success and both my friends and family were giving it high marks.
 Since that first encounter on the PS1, my feelings toward almost every game system had evolved and matured, but there was still a great many mainstay series I had never tried.
 I didn’t give much attention to the new game, but after a discussion with an uncle of mine, who had been a fan of the series since the start, I decided to give the new one a go.
 But first, I felt I would need some perspective on the series as a whole, so rather than drop the cost of the hot, new title, I decided to go back to the beginning.